dguest/atlas-dl/_episodes/05-adding-code.md

 ~~~
 {: .bash}

+We'll come back to this in a few days, but let's unpack what we just
-Let's unpack what we just did there, since it was a _very_ long command. `docker run`, runs a container, but we supplied a few named arguments:
+did there, since it was a _very_ long command. `docker run`, runs a
+container, but we supplied a few named arguments:

  - `--rm`: tells docker to delete the container when you exit
  - `-it`: two arguments, run **i**nteractive with attached **t**erminal
  - `-w`: sets the directory you'll be in when the container starts